KQED/kqed-lp/README.md

 - run `npm install`

 ## Start development environment
-- Run `webpack-dev-server --content-base public/` in the terminal
+- Run `node devServer.js` in the terminal

 ##Testing
 - To run testing suite in the terminal: